 History of Stem Cell in the United States

-Stem Cell Therapy at Omni Aesthetics
+Adipose Derived Cellular Therapy at Omni Aesthetics

-Dr. H. William Song at Omni Aesthetics is one of a handful of American doctors offering legal adipose derived stem cell treatments.
+Dr. H. William Song at Omni Aesthetics is one of a handful of American doctors offering legal adipose derived cellular treatments.
 Dr. Song has been on the forefront of using adipose derived stem cells to improve the retention of autologous facial fat transfers.
-By using an infrasonic vibrational technique to mechanically separate the stem cells off the fat before extracting it from the body, he is able to harvest stem cells without the use of enzymes.
+By using an infrasonic vibrational technique to mechanically separate the regenerative cells off the fat before extracting it from the body, he is able to harvest cells without the use of enzymes.
 This technique is safe and perfectly legal because it is considered a minor surgical procedure rather than administration of an unapproved drug.
 Because there is a little bit of liposuction involved, the tools required for this procedure are mostly in the hands of cosmetic surgeons.
-Most plastic and cosmetic surgeons are not interested in the medical applications of stem cell therapy.
+Most plastic and cosmetic surgeons are not interested in the medical applications of cell therapy.
 On the other hand, most orthopedic surgeons and sports medicine specialists are not yet very comfortable performing liposuction.
-Having practiced internal medicine for 15 years prior to switching to cosmetic surgery, Dr. Song is more than capable of applying his cosmetic skills to medical therapies with stem cells.
-In fact, the inventor of this procedure has asked Dr. Song to help train non-cosmetic surgeons in this innovative technique so that it can be used to safely and legally harvest stem cells from unwanted fat.
+Having practiced internal medicine for 15 years prior to switching to cosmetic surgery, Dr. Song is more than capable of applying his cosmetic skills to medical therapies with adipose cells.
+In fact, the inventor of this procedure has asked Dr. Song to help train non-cosmetic surgeons in this innovative technique so that it can be used to safely and legally harvest adipose cells from unwanted fat.

-What can be treated with Stem Cells?
+What can be treated with Adipose Derived Cells?